Tanzania beach holiday

-Portuguese invasion and control of the Swahili Coast in the late 16th century ended the golden age of the archipelago, although the Omani Arabs returned to power less than a century later.
-Today, many of the winding streets and grand town houses of old Stone Town remain unchanged, and visitors can walk between the sultan’s palace, the House of Wonders, the Portuguese fort and gardens, the merchants' houses, and the Turkish baths of the old city.
+In the late 16th century ended the golden age of the archipelago, although the Omani Arabs returned to power less than a century later.
+Today, many of the winding streets and grand town houses of old Stone Town remain unchanged, and visitors can walk between the sultan palace, the House of Wonders, the Portuguese fort and gardens, the merchants' houses, and the Turkish baths of the old city.
 Spice tours to working plantations offer visitors the chance to observe the cultivation of cloves, vanilla, nutmeg, cinnamon, and other spices that have made the island famous.

-The port city of Stone Town dominates the West Coast.
-Although the beaches of Mangapwani, where slave caves are visible at low tide and nearby Bububu are less than half an hour’s drive away, night or two spent on the east or north coast is well worth the extra time it takes to drive there.
-That said, the Chole Island Marine Park just off Stone Town – and nearby Prison, Grave, and Snake Islands – make a different day trip and a real break from exploring the winding passageways of the old city.
+It dominates the West Coast, but the Tanzania beaches of Mangapwani (where slave caves are visible at low tide) and nearby Bububu are less than a 30-minute drive away.
+A night or two spent on the east or north coast is well worth the extra time it takes to drive there.
+That said, the Chole Island Marine Park just off Stone Town and nearby Prison, Grave, and Snake Islands make for fascinating day trips and offer an intriguing break from exploring the winding passageways of the old city.

 Tanzania beach holiday will give you a life experience in Tanzania through visiting different beaches available in Tanzania.

 Toward the north and east of Zanzibar Island lie the island's wonderful, detached beaches with shining blue waters and brilliant sands bordered with palm trees.
 There are a lot of action alternatives for you at the beaches.
 You can go diving, snorkelling, swimming with dolphins or essentially unwind and relax with a back rub.